KaiNorberg/PatchworkOS/README.md

 - `/box/doom/data` to `/app/data`, allowing it to access any WAD files or save files stored in `/box/doom/data`.
 - `/net/local` to itself to allow it to create sockets to communicate with the Desktop Window Manager.
 - `/dev/const` to itself to allow it to use the `/dev/const/zero` file to map/allocate memory.
+-

-This means that the doom box cannot see or access user files, system configuration files, devices or anything else outside its bound directories, it can't even create pipes or shared memory as the `/dev/pipe/new` and `/dev/shmem/new` files do not exist in its namespace.
+The doom box cannot see or access user files, system configuration files, devices or anything else outside its bound directories, it can't even create pipes or shared memory as the `/dev/pipe/new` and `/dev/shmem/new` files do not exist in its namespace.

 ### Using Boxes

-Containerization and capability models often introduce friction to the user experience.
-In PatchworkOS, the goal is to minimize this friction.
-As such, using boxes should be seamless to the point that a user should not even need to know that they are using a box.
+Containerization and capability models often introduce friction.
+In PatchworkOS, using boxes should be seamless to the point that a user should not even need to know that they are using a box.

-To explain how this is achieved, it's important to know that in PatchworkOS there are only two directories for executables, `/sbin` for essential system binaries such as `init` and `/base/bin` for everything else.
+In PatchworkOS there are only two directories for executables, `/sbin` for essential system binaries such as `init` and `/base/bin` for everything else.

 Within the `/base/bin` directory is the `boxspawn` binary which is used via symlinks.
 For example, there is a symlink at `/base/bin/doom` pointing to `boxspawn`.
 When a user runs `/base/bin/doom` (or just `doom` if `/base/bin` is in the shell's PATH), the `boxspawn` binary will be executed, but the first argument passed to it will be `/base/bin/doom` due to the behavior of symlinks.
 The first argument is used to resolve the box name, `doom` in this case, and send a request to the `boxd` daemon to spawn the box.